galaxyproject/galaxy-hub/src/news/2020-10-jxtx-awardees/index.md

 </div>

-## About JTech
+## About JXTX: The James P. Taylor Foundation for Open Science

 “The most important job of senior faculty is to mentor junior faculty and students.”
 These are the words that Professor [James P. Taylor](https://galaxyproject.org/jxtx/), the Ralph S. O’Connor Professor at the Departments of Biology and Computer Science at Johns Hopkins University said and lived by.
 This, he believed, was imperative to advance science, and in a way that facilitated diversity and inclusion.
 The mission of this foundation is to continue his legacy, through a multifaceted approach which will be unrolled across several stages.

-Towards the goal of advancing mentorship, JTech will organize and host mentoring sessions between senior and junior faculty members at select high-profile meetings.
+Towards the goal of advancing mentorship, the JXTX Foundation will organize and host mentoring sessions between senior and junior faculty members at select high-profile meetings.
 JTech also aims to attract new scholars, including high school and undergrad students, to computational biology and data science, and to form connections and opportunities for members of underrepresented minority populations.

 According to his colleagues, James hated self-promotion.
 But the community would be done a grave disservice if the seeds planted by Dr.Taylor were not nourished to grow and flourish.
 Thank you to those who have generously contributed.